When is the right time to do crowdfunding?

-When to avoid crowdfunding: startups Pre-seed
+When to avoid crowdfunding: Pre-seed startups

-Testing and early capital research: startups Seed
+Testing and early capital research: Seed startups

-The objective of the preliminary work described in the previous section is to lay the foundation for the phase Seed, in which we move from theory to practical experimentation.
-This means creating a MVP, Minimum Viable Product, or a prototype with which one can begin to test the effectiveness of the product and identify a possible business model.
-The name means "minimum working product": the prototype must have all and only the essential features to be used by the first potential customers and to convey its functionality.
-These first potential customers are called early adopters and play a key role in test the validity of the product And get feedback to improve it.
+The goal of the preliminary work described in the previous section is to lay the groundwork for the Seed phase, in which we move from theory to practical experimentation.
+This means creating an MVP, Minimum Viable Product, i.e., a prototype with which one can begin to test the effectiveness of the product and identify a possible business model.
+The prototype must have all and only the essential features to be used by the first potential customers and to convey its functionality.
+These first potential customers are called early adopters and play a key role in testing the validity of the product and receiving feedback to improve it.

-- The Zano camera, touted as "the world's smallest drone," raised more than $2 million through Kickstarter in 2014, but was never produced due to technical and project management problems.
+• The Zano camera, touted as "the world's smallest drone," raised more than $2 million through Kickstarter in 2014, but was never produced due to technical and project management problems.

-- The Coolest Cooler, an innovation in the portable cooler industry, also in 2014 raised more than $13 million through Kickstarter.
+• The Coolest Cooler, an innovation in the portable cooler industry, also in 2014 raised more than $13 million through Kickstarter.
 However, the company faced numerous delays in producing and shipping products, generating frustration among backers, some of whom never received anything.

 Want to learn more directly with our crowdfunding experts about the topic you are reading about?